Alcohol and Asthma

-Some people with asthma are sensitive to sulfites—about 10% of people with asthma may experience asthma symptoms related to ingesting sulfites1, 2, a product often used as a food additive to prevent discoloration of foods, or to keep medications stable3.
-Some wines can be high in sulfites, however, sulfite-free varieties are available, you might just have to do a bit of hunting.
+Some people with asthma are sensitive to sulfites—about 10% of people with asthma may experience asthma symptoms related to ingesting sulfites.1,2 Sulfites are a product often used as a food additive to prevent discoloration of foods, or to keep medications stable.3 Some wines can be high in sulfites.
+However, sulfite-free varieties are available; you might just have to do a bit of hunting.

-Sulfites might also be present the mixers involved in certain cocktails—you might opt to stray away from alcoholic beverages and just have a mocktail instead—a bonus for your friends who now have a designated driver!—but, it’s best to request the ingredient list for mocktails, too—these may still, even sans alcohol, contain sulfites, just like food does2.
-Some people also feel that carbonated beverages may make their asthma worse, so, depending on your choice of drinks, this may be worth considering, too.
+Sulfites might also be present in the mixers involved in certain cocktails.
+You might opt to stray away from alcoholic beverages and just have a mocktail instead—a bonus for your friends who now have a designated driver!—but, it’s best to request the ingredient list for mocktails, too.
+These may still, even sans alcohol, contain sulfites, just like food does.2 Some people also feel that carbonated beverages may make their asthma worse.
+So, depending on your choice of drinks, this may be worth considering, too.

 How likely is it that alcohol is causing my asthma to get worse?